Official-MoonDao/documentation/MoonDAO/docs/Projects.md

 ### Retroactive Rewards
 The DAO incentivizes people to start new projects with its quarterly rewards bonus system.

-Each quarter, the projects that were completed will be eligible for Project Rewards if and only if they have submitted their Final Report to the DAO and it has been approved by the Astronauts.
+Each quarter, the projects that were completed will be eligible for Project Rewards if and only if the Rocketeer (Project leader) has submitted their Final Report to the DAO and it has been approved by the Astronauts.
 Final reports must be submitted by the end of the quarter.

 The total amount of rewards each quarter is calculated as follows: